A Seat in the Boat of the Sun

 Elisabeth Kley at ACK 2022

-Canada is pleased to participate in Art Collaboration Kyoto 2022 alongside Tomio Koyama Gallery.
+CANADA is pleased to participate in Art Collaboration Kyoto 2022 alongside Tomio Koyama Gallery.
 Elisabeth Kley has been invited to create a special installation at the center of the fair, spanning her work in ceramics and painted and printed textiles.Art Collaboration Kyoto

 November 18 – 20, 2022